Rosalyn Sia Baker-Barnes

-Dedicated to making a difference in her practice and in the community, Baker-Barnes is the Immediate Past President of the Palm Beach County Bar Association, an organization which is comprised of nearly 3,000 lawyers.
-As the 95th President, she was the first African-American female to serve in this role, and her theme for the 2017-18 year was “You’ve Been Served, Lawyers Answering the Summons to Community Service.”
-The program was designed to emphasize the importance of community service, and to recognize the positive impact lawyers make in our communities and beyond.
+Ms. Baker-Barnes is a past president of the Palm Beach County Bar Association (PBCBA), an organization comprising nearly 3,000 lawyers.
+As the 95th President, she was the first African-American female to serve in this role.
+Her signature program was “You’ve Been Served: Lawyers Answering the Summons to Community Service,” designed to emphasize the importance of community service and recognize the positive impact lawyers make in their communities and beyond.
 She is a recipient of the PBCBA’s Judge Edward Rodgers Diversity Award, given to an individual who exhibits visionary and insightful leadership to resolve inequities in the legal community and the community at large.

-Nationally, she is an active member of the National Bar Association (NBA), she currently serves as Assistant NBA General Counsel.
-She is a past recipient of the organization’s “Presidential Award.”
-The NBA also honored her as one of the “Nation’s Best Advocates: 40 Lawyers Under 40” award, which recognizes talented individuals who have achieved prominence and distinction, and demonstrated a strong commitment to empowering, uplifting, and advocating within the legal community.
+A life member of the National Bar Association (NBA), she currently serves as Assistant NBA General Counsel.
+She is a past recipient of the organization’s Presidential Award, and of the NBA’s “Nation’s Best Advocates: 40 Lawyers Under 40” award, which recognizes talented individuals who have achieved prominence and distinction and demonstrated their commitment to empowering, uplifting, and advocating within the legal community.
 Baker-Barnes is also a life member of the Virgil Hawkins Florida Chapter of the NBA.

-Mrs. Baker-Barnes earned her law degree from the Florida State University College of Law, where she was awarded the prestigious Virgil Hawkins Fellowship for academic achievement.
-At the College of Law, she was a member of the Final Four Moot Court Team.
-Selected as one of the “Final Four,” as a first-year law student she argued before the Justices of the Florida Supreme Court sitting en banc.
+Ms. Baker-Barnes earned her law degree from the Florida State University College of Law, where she was awarded the prestigious Virgil Hawkins Fellowship for academic achievement.
+At the College of Law, she was a member of the Moot Court Team.
+Selected as one of the “Final Four,” as a first-year law student she argued before the justices of the Florida Supreme Court.
 In recognition of her excellence in advocacy, she was inducted into the Order of the Barristers.
-She also earned her undergraduate degree in Communication from Florida State University College of Law Alumni Association.
+Following her graduation, she served on the board of directors of the Florida State University College of Law Alumni Association.
 She currently serves as a charter board member of the FSU College of Law’s Black Alumni Network (BAN), where she chairs its Racial Justice Advocacy Committee and is the Florida Bar Board of Governors Liaison.
 She regularly mentors current and prospective law students.

 To learn more about Rosalyn Sia Baker-Barnes, see: